My Quiet Kitchen

 What is edamame?

 Edamame isn't bland or bean-y like mature soybeans, which are used to make tofu, tempeh, and soy milk.
-Instead edamame has a lightly nutty and sweet flavor.
-And texture-wise, they're different from other beans.
-Not too soft, they have a bit of bite, similar to a soaked cashew.
+Instead, edamame has a lightly nutty and sweet flavor.

-These beautiful green soybeans are nutritious, too.
+These beautiful green soybeans are nutritious, too!
 They're rich in protein, fiber, and iron, and fairly low in fat and calories.

 two bowls showing types of edamame to use, one frozen and one ready to eat.